 Will my results be used in any generalised research?

 Your test sample and the forms that we send off as well as the results are anonymised.
 This is for patient confidentiality and protection.
-Anonymised research is carried out by the sequencing companies and this is why we anonymise at the start of the process at 90 Sloane street.
+Anonymised research is carried out by the sequencing companies and this is why we anonymise at the start of the process at The London Genetics Centre.
 Also, anonymised research may be done by The Royal Marsden, The Institute of Cancer Research and The Royal Brompton with your consent.